mickaelbaron/vuejs-polldle-tutorial-src/README.md

-# PollDLE (Polldle ~= Poll + the last part of DooDLE)
+# PollDLE (PollDLE ~= Poll + the last part of DooDLE)

 Voting done simply in real-time with Polldle.
-Polldle ~= Poll + the last part of Doo DLE (an Internet calendar tool for time management, famous for its simplification)
+PollDLE ~= Poll + the last part of Doo DLE (an Internet calendar tool for time management, famous for its simplification)

 Some technicals concepts in this application: